Polymer/polymer/PRIMER.md

 ### Single property observation

-Custom element properties may be observed for changes by specifying `observer` property in the `properties` for the property that gives the name of a funciton to call.
+Custom element properties may be observed for changes by specifying `observer` property in the `properties` for the property that gives the name of a function to call.
 When the property changes, the change handler will be called with the new and old values as arguments.

 Example: